Hollikill/AdventOfCode/README.md

 Day 4: Part 1 and 2

-Day 5: WIP Part 1
+Day 5: Part 1 (changing data storage types)

-# Other Files in Folders
+## Other Files in Folders

 Some of the files are from the subreddit, for double checking purposes only.
-They will not be consistent with the naming scheme that i use for all of my files:

-DAY_NUMBER-OF-DAY_NUMBER-OF-PART

-or

-DAY_NUMBER-OF-DAY
+They are named with a 'Test Against' on the end of the file.